Swayam04600/CodeFusion/README.md

 ## License

-WebSynth is open-source software licensed under the [MIT License](LICENSE).
+CodeFusion is open-source software licensed under the [MIT License](LICENSE).

 ## Contact

-For any questions or feedback, feel free to [open an issue](https://github.com/yourusername/websynth/issues) on GitHub or reach out to us via email at your-email@example.com.
+For any questions or feedback, feel free to [open an issue](https://github.com/yourusername/codefusion/issues) on GitHub or reach out to us via email at your-email@example.com.